pyladies/global-conference/content/discord/_index.md

 `@Organizer`, `@Volunteer` or `@Code of Conduct` in case you believe a situation require their attention.

-(In case you want to mention a channel, you can use the `#` symbol when writing a message.)
+*(In case you want to mention a channel, you can use the `#` symbol when writing a message)*.

+### Networking and more

+Join us on the `#👋welcome` channel to say «hello» to everyone that joins the server, and share with us your thoughts on the `#💬general` and your social media profiles on `#👥networking `.

+**Python Core Developers**

+Curious on how Python is being developed?
+We have a few Core Developers in the conference and they will answering your questions in `#🐍ask-core-devs`.

+**The PyLadies Chapter Game**

+Do you know a few PyLadies Chapters?
+We challenge you to play our game in the `#🎲game` channel  the top 10 are shared in `#🏆game-ranking`.

 ### Changing your nickname